silverstripe-droptables/sapphire/docs/en/howto/extend-cms-interface.md

 * Button groups are created by adding a top-level `CompositeField` with `FormActions` in it.
 * A `MajorActions` button group is already provided as a default.
 * Drop ups with additional actions that appear as links are created via a `TabSet` and `Tabs` with `FormActions` inside.
-* A `Root.MoreOptions` tab is already provided as a default and contains some minor actions.
+* A `ActionMenus.MoreOptions` tab is already provided as a default and contains some minor actions.
 * You can override the actions completely by providing your own `getAllCMSFields`.

 Here's a couple of examples for adding actions to a page type using the existing structure.